 Satan disrupts the worship of God.
-Reminiscent of Satan's encounter with Christ in the wilderness, the adversary tempts the prophet-in his physically weakened state-to worship him (see Moses 1:12) or, in the case of ApAb, to "leave [Yahoel] and flee!"
-In the Book of Moses, the title conferred by Deity on Moses as a "son of God" is explicitly challenged by Satan, who calls him a "son of man" (Moses 1:12-13).
+Recalling Satan's encounter with Christ in the wilderness, 155 the Adversary tempts the prophet - in his physically weakened state - to worship him (Moses 1) or, in the case of ApAb, to "Leave [Yaho'el] and flee!"
+In the Book of Moses, the title conferred by Deity on Moses as a "son of God" is explicitly challenged by Satan, who calls him a "son of God" is explicitly challenged by

-According to David Halperin, Satan's tactics to deceive Abraham are a "last-ditch effort to retain his privileged place in heaven."
+According to David Halperin, Satan's tactics to deceive Abraham is a "last-ditch effort to retain his privileged place in heaven."
 If he can persuade Abraham "not to make his ascent, he will perhaps be able to keep his own privileged status."
+158